 2. Construction Paper Sports Balls

 With some construction paper and a bit of glue, your little crafters can create their own sports balls.
 It’s a super simple activity that sparks creativity.
+If you have leftover scraps from this project, check out these creative ways to organize construction paper.

 3. Paper Plate Soccer Ball